softwaremill/sttp-openai/README.md

 // Create an instance of OpenAI providing your API secret-key

-val openAi: OpenAI = new OpenAI("your-secret-key")
+val openAI: OpenAI = new OpenAI("your-secret-key")

 // Create body of Chat Completions Request